 Pressure-Cooker Tropical Pulled Pork Sliders

 I used what I had in my cupboard to make this Hawaiian-style pork filling, and the results were fantastic.
-It's a delicious way to fuel up at a party. —Shelly Mitchell, Gresham, Oregon
+It's a delicious way to fuel a party. —Shelly Mitchell, Gresham, Oregon

 Total TimePrep: 15 min.
 Cook: 50 min. + releasing